Scientific Integrity in Public Policy

-The American Chemical Society (ACS) strongly supports the use of insightful, comprehensive, scientific and engineering input to the development and evaluation of policy options.
-ACS also encourages scientific integrity policies [i] that help the federal government obtain and integrate scientific assessments into policy development and implementation.
+The American Chemical Society (ACS) strongly supports the use of insightful, comprehensive scientific and engineering input to the development and evaluation of policy options.
+ACS also encourages the use of scientific integrity policies that help federal, state, and local governments obtain and integrate scientific assessments into policy development and implementation.

-To clarify and strengthen the role of scientific insight and integrity in the development of public policy, ACS recommends the following:
+To clarify and strengthen the role of science and the integrity of its use in development of public policy, ACS recommends the following:

-- Federal agencies should consistently review and improve their ability to obtain and utilize unbiased scientific and technical input for policy development.
+- Government agencies should regularly review and improve their procedures for obtaining and utilizing unbiased scientific and technical input for policy development.

-- Federal agencies should clearly and transparently present what scientific information would be needed to inform their key regulatory issues, and develop frameworks that evaluate and use that information in a consistent and timely manner, while protecting intellectual property rights, confidential company information and the privacy of personal information.
+- Agencies should clearly and transparently identify what scientific information would be needed to inform their key regulatory issues, and develop frameworks to collect, evaluate, and use that information in a consistent and timely manner, while protecting intellectual property rights, confidential company information and the privacy of personal information.

-- Congress should access transparent science, technology and policy analyses performed by qualified professionals to create effective legislation.
+- Legislative bodies should make use of transparent science, technology and policy analyses performed by qualified professionals in creating effective legislation.

-- Congressional committees should seek direct testimony from technical experts on scientific and policy issues.
+- Legislative committees should seek direct testimony from diverse technical experts on scientific and policy issues,

 Scientific Processes and Procedures

-- Scientific discourse should be encouraged, noting that it is purposely designed to question what is known, leading to honest differences in interpretation among scientists.
+- Scientific discourse should be encouraged; such discourse is purposely designed to question what is known and consider various scientific perspectives and interpretations.

-- Congressional hearings about the science used to inform the crafting of laws and the regulatory decisions to implement them should be encouraged because the scientific method provides the best basis to identify the nature and certainty of knowledge about technical issues.
+- Legislative hearings about the science used to inform the crafting of laws and regulatory decisions should be encouraged, because this open dialog will provide the best basis to identify the nature and certainty of knowledge about technical issues.